Daily readings

 6To the praise of the glory of his grace, in which he has graced us in his beloved son.

-7In whom we have rescue through his blood, the remission of sins, according to the riches of his grace,
+7In whom we have redemption through his blood, the remission of sins, according to the riches of his grace,

 8Which has superabounded in us in all wisdom and prudence,